How To Pick a Forex Broker That Is Right For You

 How to Pick a Forex Broker – My Experience

 Below are some brokers I use currently or have in the past.
 This is not an endorsement.
-Like I said above–do your own research and test out a broker with a small amount.
-I have made few notes on each broker, but please realize these are subject to change…so don’t take my word for it.
-Also, this is not a comprehensive list and I encourage you to research brokers on your own.
+Like I said above, do your own research and test out a broker with a small amount of capital.
+This is not a comprehensive list and I encourage you to research brokers on your own.

-TD Ameritrade thinkorswim: Good platform for analysis.
-Great spreads.
-No commission on $10K+ lots, but charge a 10 cent commission on 1K (micro lots).
-Methods of funding are limited to wires, cheques, transfers (no web based payment services).
-Huge multi-service broker and regulated.
+TD Ameritrade thinkorswim: A good platform for analysis.
+Decent spreads.
+A couple different account types for smaller and larger customers.
+Methods of funding are limited to wires, cheques, transfers (no web-based payment services).
+Huge multi-service broker that is regulated.
 Thinkorswim is a trading platform, but TD Ameritrade also has other platforms available.
-Great customer support.Read my TD Ameritrade thinkorswim Broker Summary on Investopedia.
+A viable option for US traders.
+More info: https://www.thinkorswim.com.

 HotForex: My experience was decent.
 They have numerous deposit and withdrawal options.
 Good spreads on some accounts but commissions are higher than FXOpen.
 They are regulated.
 Good customer support.
 Multiple platform options including MetaTrader4.
 Fairly new company.
 You can check them out here: http://www.hotforex.com.